Founder and Executive Director

 Myra LalDin Ballentine

-Myra is an alum of Harvard’s GSE with an undergraduate degree business management and international relations.
-She wears multiple hats at OGH, from operations to HR to project management.
+Myra is an alum of Harvard’s GSE with an undergraduate degree in business management.
+She wears multiple hats at OGH, from Operations to HR to Project Management.
 She works with the logistics of multiple departments; publishing, fundraising, marketing and also oversees recruiting, on-boarding, and team development.

 Beth has decades of experience writing and editing for organizations ranging in size and focus from Kodak and IBM to local non-profits.
 She has an MFA in Writing for Children/Young Adults from Vermont College, with publications that include a children’s book, numerous articles, and short stories.

 Michael takes care of all the technical bugs, continually is updating the website at Our Golden Hour as well as assisting with graphic design tasks and video editing.

 Michael is a professional software developer who designs and develops web content, interactive experiences and games, and apps for multiple platforms.
 He is a Full Sail University alum with a degree in Computer Animation.

 Chris McEnroe is an educational consultant, instructional designer, and writer who teaches English at Tabor Academy in Marion, Massachusetts, where he lives with his wife and three children.

 Originally from Chengdu, China, Jingqiu majored in Economics and French at Saint Mary’s College where she discovered her passion for art and education.
 After college, Jingqiu pursued an Ed.M from Harvard Graduate School of Education and an MFA in Dance Performance from the University of Iowa.
 Jingqiu is currently pursuing a doctoral degree in Culture and Performance.